-TALLAHASSEE, Fla. – The Florida Veterans’ Hall of Fame Council is currently accepting nominations for the fourth annual class of inductees into the Florida Veterans’ Hall of Fame.
-The nomination period is open until May 31, 2016.
+TALLAHASSEE – The Florida Veterans’ Hall of Fame Council is currently accepting nominations for the fifth annual class of inductees into the Florida Veterans’ Hall of Fame.
+The nomination period is open until May 31, 2017.
 Anyone is permitted to nominate a military veteran.

 The Florida Legislature established the Florida Veterans’ Hall of Fame to honor and recognize veterans, both living and deceased, for their post-military service to the state.

 Those nominating a veteran will need to complete a nomination packet that can be downloaded from www.FloridaVeteransHallofFame.org.
-Nominations are based on established criteria including recognizing veterans who, through their works and lives during or after military service, have made a significant contribution to the state of Florida through civic, business, public service or other pursuits.
-It is not a traditional military hall of fame, as it focuses on post-military contributions to the State of Florida.
+Nominations are based on established criteria including recognizing veterans who, through their works and lives during or after military service, have made a significant contribution to the State of Florida through civic, business, public service or other pursuits.
+It is not a traditional military hall of fame, as it focuses on post-military contributions to the Sunshine State.

 Up to 20 individuals may be selected for induction into the hall each year.

-Names honoring selected inductees are commemorated on a plaque in the Capitol Rotunda in Tallahassee.
-Since 2013, nineteen Florida veterans have been inducted into the Florida Veterans’ Hall of Fame.
+Names honoring selected inductees are memorialized through the Florida Veterans’ Hall of Fame Wall on the Plaza Level of the Florida Capitol.
+Since 2013, thirty Florida veterans have been inducted into the Florida Veterans’ Hall of Fame.

-The Florida Veterans’ Hall of Fame Council, a seven-member advisory panel, is responsible for accepting nominations to be considered for induction into the Florida Veterans’ Hall of Fame.
-In selecting its nominees for submission, the council gives preference to veterans who were either born in Florida or adopted Florida as their home state.
+The Florida Veterans’ Hall of Fame Council, an appointed seven-member advisory panel, is responsible for accepting nominations to be considered for induction into the Florida Veterans’ Hall of Fame.
+In selecting its nominees, the council gives preference to veterans who were either born in Florida or adopted Florida as their home state.
 Each year, the council transmits its recommended list of nominees to the Florida Department of Veterans’ Affairs, which submits the nominations to the Governor and Cabinet, who will select the nominees to be inducted.

 Click below for the nomination form.